Follicle-stimulating Hormone (FSH)

 - Growth of the testicles and penis in boys

 What does the test result mean?

 As part of an infertility workup, a high or low FSH is not diagnostic but provides a piece of information on what may be the cause.
 For example, a hormone imbalance may affect a woman's menstrual cycle and/or ovulation.
-A health practitioner will consider all the information from the workup to establish a diagnosis.
-See the Infertility article for more on this.
+A healthcare practitioner will consider all the information from the workup to establish a diagnosis.

-FSH and LH levels can help to differentiate between primary ovarian failure (failure of the ovaries themselves) and secondary ovarian failure (failure of the ovaries due to disorders of either the pituitary or the hypothalamus).
+FSH and LH levels can help to differentiate between a condition affecting the ovaries themselves (primary) and dysfunction of the ovaries due to disorders of either the pituitary or the hypothalamus (secondary).

-High levels of FSH and LH are consistent with primary ovarian failure.
-Some causes of primary ovarian failure are listed below.
+High levels of FSH and LH are consistent with conditions affecting the ovaries themselves.
+Some examples include:

 - Failure to develop ovaries (ovarian agenesis)

 - Chromosome disorder, such as Turner syndrome

 - Defect in the steroid production by the ovaries, such as 17 alpha hydroxylase deficiency